Ensono/amido.github.io/docs/workloads/azure/data/getting_started/ingest_pipeline_deployment_azure.md

 The generated workload contains a YAML file containing a template Azure DevOps CI/CD pipeline for the workload, named `de-ingest-ado-pipeline.yaml`.
 This should be added as the definition for a new pipeline in Azure DevOps.

-1. Sign-in to your Azure DevOps organization and go to your project
+1. Sign-in to your Azure DevOps organization and go to your project.
-2. Go to Pipelines, and then select New pipeline
+2. Go to Pipelines, and then select New pipeline.
-3. Name the new pipeline to match the name of your new workload, e.g. `de-ingest-azuresql-mynewexample`
+3. Name the new pipeline to match the name of your new workload, e.g. `de-ingest-azuresql-mynewexample`.
-4. For the pipeline definition, specify the YAML file in the project repository feature branch (e.g. `de-ingest-ado-pipeline.yaml`) and save
+4. For the pipeline definition, specify the YAML file in the project repository feature branch (e.g. `de-ingest-ado-pipeline.yaml`) and save.
 5. The new pipeline will require access to any Azure DevOps pipeline variable groups specified in the [datastacks config file](#step-2-prepare-the-datastacks-config-file).
 Under each variable group, go to 'Pipeline permissions' and add the new pipeline.
-6. Run the new pipeline
+6. Run the new pipeline.

 Running this pipeline in Azure DevOps will deploy the artifacts into the non-production (nonprod) environment and run tests.
 If successful, the generated resources will now be available in the nonprod Ensono Stacks environment.